View Matthew Twigg's Obituary on dailymemphian.com and share memories

 Matthew John "Matt" Twigg, age 50, a resident of Arlington, Tennessee, departed this life Sunday, March 17, 2019, at his residence.

-Memorial Services for Mr. Twigg will be held at 10 A.M.
-Wednesday, April 3, 2019, at Fayette County Memorial Park.
+Services for Mr. Twigg will be private.
 Arrangements will be provided by Peebles Fayette County Funeral Homes & Cremation Center – West Chapel at Oakland.

 Matt was born June 10, 1968, in Atlantic Beach, Florida, the son of Bruce R. Twigg and Carol Guggiari Twigg.
 He was a graduate of Millington Central High School Class of 1986 and received his associate degree in mechanical engineering from State Technical Institute in Memphis.
 He loved sports and was an avid fan of Miami Dolphins football and the Memphis Tigers.